Kevin-s-Team/DAI-2022-SMTP-Classe-B/README.md

 # Implementation details
 Most of the usefull information can be found directly in the code documentation itself, however, we'll see a few global key points here.

+An interesting point to note is that, while note ideal in an enterprise environment, in a school project, it is very interesting to see that the different classes have been implemented using different "ways", different "views"

 ## Class diagram
 TODO ?